bwDraco/HI64/README.md

  - `STOPRT`: The ratio of current QUIPS to the peak QUIPS below which the benchmark will be stopped.
 Lowering this value will cause the benchmark to take much longer to complete as it will be less likely to detect that the system has run out of memory.
-The default is `0.15`.
+The default is `0.15`, or 15% of the maximum QUIPS attained during the benchmark.
- - `STOPTM`: The maximum permitted time for all runs of a particular trial above the benchmark will be stopped.
-This value should be set high enough to provide for the increasing amount of time needed as main memory fills up, but not so high that it exceeds the amount of time spent per lap when paging to disk.
+ - `STOPTM`: The maximum permitted time, in seconds, for a trial.
+The benchmark is stopped when a trial exceeds this time.
+This value should be set high enough to provide for the increasing amount of time needed to complete each trial as main memory fills up, but not so high that it exceeds the amount of time spent per lap when paging to disk.
 The default is `60`.

 The remaining options may be ignored.
-The non-adjustable defines should not be changed as this may break the benchmark.
+The non-adjustable defines should not be changed as doing so may break the benchmark.

 ## Usage